bihchante/7-shifts-DevOps-Exercise/README.md

 2. create RBAC roles
 3. implement secret
-made some changes in the redis-deployment file at the level of the metadata
+made some changes in the redis-deployment file at the level of the metadata To apply the above configs on multiple environments (staging vs production), i will run on the pipeline using Jenkins, testing if it is working correctly, and if so then, i will move to the stagging environment and lastly the production environment